 As much as I am a dedicated fan of Microsoft products, I feel this is a really confusing area for many.
 Microsoft has several different versions of OneNote available and being able to tell which version of OneNote you have is confusing.
 Let me make it easy for you to identify which version of OneNote you are running on your computer.

 - OneNote for Windows 10 (simply referred to as OneNote)

 OneNote for Windows 10 is available for free via the Microsoft Store.
-If you have an Office 365 subscription, you will also have OneNote Online.
+If you have a Microsoft 365 subscription, you will also have OneNote Online.

 If you have lost access to OneNote 2016 after installing Office 365 or Office 2019, reinstall via this Microsoft article.

-The first option is to check which version you have via the Start menu.
+The first option is to check which version of Microsoft OneNote you have via the Start menu.
 The Start menu should display all programs which are installed on your computer.

 - Click the Start menu